-Take a walk around the town and admire the old shop fronts.
+Take the Murrayville Historic Walk around the town and admire the old shop fronts.
 View the window in what was Nana’s Deli and the display of antiques from the Murrayville Museum.
 Interpretive signs have been erected where shops and halls once stood and where commemorative trees were planted in honour of the men from the district who served in the 1914-18 War.

 The Murrayville Museum established 2004 is housed in the old Buffalo Lodge Building at the corner of Gray Street & Sharrock Street.
 The museum houses a collection of items which give a picture of the development of the district.

 Pine Hill Walk Collect a leaflet on Pine Hill Walk and the Flora Reserve from the box near the craft shop and if time permits take a leisurely walk.

 The following is a list of plants that can be found on the walk